 • Cholesterol in food: You should not consume more than 300 milligrams of cholesterol every day and less than 200 mg if you have heart disease or diabetes.
 The most concentrated source is organ meats, egg yolks and whole milk products, and as mentioned before, eat lean cur meats and drink skim milk.

-• Omega 3 Fatty Acids: Omega-3 fatty acids can help to lower the bad cholesterol, and so you should eat fishes such as salmon, mackerel and herring.
-Vegetarians can eat walnuts, almonds and ground flax seeds.
+• Omega 3 Fatty Acids: Omega-3 fatty acids can help to lower the bad cholesterol, and so you should eat fishes such as salmon, mackerel, and herring.
+Vegetarians can eat walnuts, almonds, and ground flax seeds.

 Also, eat whole grains as that promotes heart health, like whole grain breads, whole wheat pasta, whole wheat flour and brown rice.
 Always eat fresh fruits and vegetables as they are rich in dietary fiber which can help lower the cholesterol level.

 Exercising is one of the best ways to reduce your cholesterol level, this is irrespective of the fact whether you are overweight or not.
-In fact moderate exercising can help you to raise high density lipoprotein (HDL) which is the good cholesterol.
+In fact moderate exercising can help you to raise high-density lipoprotein (HDL) which is the good cholesterol.
 Consult your doctor and try to do at least 30 minutes of exercise a day, and be physically active for the rest of the day.

 Try to take a brisk walk during the lunch hour, ride a bicycle to work, swim, play your favourite sport, or just join a gym.
-Little things like getting off before your bus stop and walking, taking the stairs instead of the elevator, all of these help.
+Little things like getting off before your bus stop and walking, taking the stairs instead of the elevator, all of this help.

 Though all possible measures have been taken to ensure accuracy, reliability, timeliness and authenticity of the information; Onlymyhealth assumes no liability for the same.
 Using any information of this website is at the viewers’ risk.
 Please be informed that we are not responsible for advice/tips given by any third party in form of comments on article pages .
 If you have or suspect having any medical condition, kindly contact your professional health care provider.